Johann Jakob Bachofen: Personal life

 His mother Valeria Merian Bachofen died in 1856 but he kept living in the same house as his father.
-It was the same house which would become the seat of the Civil Register of Basel between 1962 to 1983 and part of the Antikenmuseum Basel und Sammlung Ludwig in the 1980s.
+It was the same house which would become the seat of the Civil Register of Basel between 1962 and 1983 and part of the Antikenmuseum Basel und Sammlung Ludwig in the 1980s.
 In 1865, he married the at the time twenty five-years old Louise Bachofen-Burckhardt from a noble family of Basel.
 He would buy a house at the square before the Minster of Basel and a son was born.
 Louise Bachofen Burckhardt would live in the house at the Minster Square after her husband would die in 1877.
 Johann Jakob Bachofen is buried at the Wolfgottesacker cemetery in Basel.
 The tomb was sculptured by Richard Kissling.

 Das Mutterrecht

 Bachofen's 1861 Das Mutterrecht proposed four phases of cultural evolution which absorbed each other: